ikaera/Dream-Project/README.md

 ## User Story

-• As a customer of the Mythical Animal E-Commerce Site, I want to be able to browse, select, and purchase mythical animal products seamlessly.
+• As a customer of the Mythical Animal E-Commerce Site, I want to be able to browse, select, and purchase mythical animals seamlessly.
 This will allow me to easily acquire my desired mythical creatures and enjoy a smooth shopping experience.

 ## Acceptance Criteria